sudosaket/myfpl-node/README.md

 # Things to do

-* Add upcoming fixtures to home if not logged in
 * Add indexes for selected team, past teams
 * Add transfer history database
 * Add current selected team and points to home if logged in